 The chart of accounts is a tool that lists all the financial accounts included in the financial statements of a company.
-It provides a record of all the financial transactions that a company conducted during a specific accounting period.
+It provides a way to categorize all of the financial transactions that a company conducted during a specific accounting period.

-Companies often use the chart of accounts to organize their finances by providing a complete list of all the accounts in the general ledger of the business.
-The chart makes it easy to understand the financial performance of the company at any given time.
+Companies often use the chart of accounts to organize their records by providing a complete list of all the accounts in the general ledger of the business.
+The chart makes it easy to prepare information for evaluating the financial performance of the company at any given time.

 The chart of accounts provides the name of each account listed, a brief description, and identification codes that are specific to each account.
 The balance sheet accounts are listed first, followed by the accounts in the income statement.